SourceGuardian Hosting: Compare Hosting

 Does SourceGuardian have any special requirements?
-Can it run on my web server with my hosting plan?

 PHP files encoded with SourceGuardian require SourceGuardian Loader to be installed so they can run on your web server.
 Many hosts provide you with SourceGuardian Loader ready to run, you just have to enable it and, of course, configure it.
 Some hosting providers may not support SourceGuardian Loader on certain hosting plans like shared hosting plans.
 In such cases, it is more likely you will have to run SourceGuardian on a Virtual Private Server (VPS) or a dedicated server package.

-What about operating systems supported by SourceGuardian Loader?
+What operating systems does SourceGuardian Loader support?

 SourceGuardian provides free loaders to run encoded scripts on various platforms.
 Standard loaders include Linux, Windows, Mac OS X, FreeBSD, and OpenBSD, but SourceGuardian can create loaders on demand for virtually any other platform that is not listed above.

 How do I install SourceGuardian on my computer?
-Will it run on my operating system?

 You can install SourceGuardian Encoder on Linux, Windows, and Mac OS X systems.
 A script encoded under one operating system will run under any other supported operating systems.

 What license do I receive for the SourceGuardian encoder?